Mani007/cfundamentals/README.md

 ```
 ### Structure pointers in C
 Accessing elements in the structure through the pointers is unique.
 We use dereferencing '*' operator or the arrow '->' operator.
 The confusion starts as operator and their precedence will play a crucial role in the access of pointer variable.
 Operator precedence details can be found [here](https://www.geeksforgeeks.org/operator-precedence-and-associativity-in-c/)

+A structure pointer is defined as the pointer which points to the address of the memory block that stores a structure known as the structure pointer.
+Complex data structures like Linked lists, trees, graphs, etc. are created with the help of structure pointers.

+**Disclaimer:** Please revise array pointers especially 2D and 3D matrices using pointers to enhance understanding of pointer operations.
+More details are [here]()

+**Note:** difference between structure and class in C++ can be found [here](https://www.geeksforgeeks.org/structure-vs-class-in-cpp/)